Spring, 1995 – “You Are My Feet”

 Finally, some relief; the weight began to lift somewhat, but sharing meant fearful obedience and creating opportunity with steps of faith.

 If you enjoyed this excerpt from my book, GOD Who Are You?
 AND Who Am I?
-I invite you to sign up for my free eCourse bonus to the book at the link below: LEARN MORE – where you can join.
+I invite you to sign up for my free eCourse bonus to the book: LEARN MORE – and SIGN UP.

 In 1993, Dr. LaHaye and Dr. Thomas Ice founded the Pre-Trib Research Center (PTRC) for the purpose of encouraging the research and teaching and defense of the pre-tribulation Rapture and related Bible prophecy doctrines.
 It is the PTRC that has sponsored the annual study group meetings since that time, and there are now over 200 members comprised of top prophecy scholars, authors, Bible teachers, and prophecy students.
 For more information on Bible prophecy and the Rapture, a great resource is Charting the End Times, by Tim LaHaye and Thomas Ice.